 This guide is intended to serve as both an introduction and a useful resource during your time in Phase 1.
-For students joining the Phase in 2023 this will extend from the Foundations course in year 1 to the Ageing and Endings B course and the End of Phase examinations in year 2.
+For students joining the Phase in 2024 this will extend from the Foundations course in year 1 to the Ageing and Endings A course and the End of Phase examinations in year 2.

-Phase 1 is a vital period in your education at UNSW, as it provides an opportunity for you to establish a base of knowledge and capability in many aspects of medicine.
-By the time you have finished Phase 1 you will have learned the basics of the key pre-clinical and para-clinical disciplines that underpin medical practice, including anatomy, histology, physiology, pharmacology, microbiology and pathology.
-You will have learnt a little about psychiatry, paediatrics, and obstetrics and gynaecology.
-You will also have had the opportunity to develop your information literacy, written communication and basic research skills to a greater level through your assignment and group project work, and you will have had much more experience in working as a team.
+more experience in working as a team.
 You will also have developed considerable expertise in those vital aspects of clinical medicine - effective communication and competent physical examination.
 All your learning in the program, and in this first Phase, will be focused on the program's eight capabilities: using basic and clinical sciences; social and cultural aspects of health and disease; patient assessment and management; effective communication; teamwork; self-directed learning and critical evaluation; ethics and legal responsibilities; and reflective practitioner.
 Your development in each of the capabilities will provide a solid foundation on which to build in subsequent Phases, and of course further on in your medical career.
 A lot to look forward to!